meetofleaf/ML-Journal-ep3_Polynomial_Regression/polynomial_regression_explanation.md

 - Model interpretability: As the polynomial degree increases, the model becomes more complex and interpreting the coefficients can become challenging.

 ## In Conclusion
-Polynomial regression is a powerful tool for modeling non-linear relationships.
+Polynomial regression is a powerful tool for modelling non-linear relationships.
 By carefully choosing the polynomial degree and considering overfitting, you can create models that capture the nuances of your data and improve your predictions.

 ## Ready to Explore Further?
 This is just a glimpse into polynomial regression.
 As you delve deeper, you'll explore: